EnricoPicci/Sieve-of-Eratosthenes/readme.md

   - -printPrime : if the flag is set, then prime numbers are printed on the console
   - -printCloseChan : if the flag is set, then a message is printed when channels are closed
 - `./prime-numbers-recursive -h` prints the available flags
-- `./prime-numbers-recursive -upTo=20 -printPrime -printCloseChan`
+- Example of command: `./prime-numbers-recursive -upTo=20 -printPrime -printCloseChan`

 ### Benchmark the 2 implementations

-It is possible to benchmark the 2 implementations, the recursive one (`prime-numbers-recursive.go`) and the daisy-chain one (`prime-numbers-daisy-chain-filter.go`)
+It is possible to benchmark the implementations of the prime-sieve launching the command

+`go test -run none -bench ".*" ./... -benchmem`

+from within the `go` folder